- slide 1 of 7

-If you are planning a Friends Theme or a Jan Brett book week, Hedgie’s Surprise will be a wonderful addition to your plans.
+If you are planning a Friends Theme or a Jan Brett book week, Hedgie’s Surprise will be a great addition to your plans.
 This is a book about two animals that have a wonderful friendship.
 One friend helps out the other with a problem.
 Jan Brett’s exceptional illustrations lend to the enjoyment of the book.
 Let's begin!
+Here are your lesson's objectives:

 To give students an example of friends helping another friend.